Sensing Holobiont

 I had done a bit of work with the Medical Museion before, whose wonderful exhibitions on the history and culture of medical science and whose experimental approach to public engagement I’ve always found captivating.
 So the opportunity to play more together, especially with such an enticing group of collaborators, was the easiest thing to say yes to.
 They needed a partner who could help develop and lead the food side of things.
 We were happy to do it.

-From summer we met and began fleshing out ideas and plans—Rose (Leahy), Amanda (Baum), Louise, Joana, and Rob, along with Kim and me.
-Together we pooled ideas, conceptualised the piece and what it should explore, and brainstormed its tone and style.
+From summer we met and began fleshing out ideas and plans—Rose (Leahy), Amanda (Baum), Louise, Joana, Rob, Kim and I. Together we pooled ideas, conceptualised the piece and what it should explore, and brainstormed its tone and style.
 Rose, Amanda, Kim and I took the lead on developing the structure and content of the work; the installation, menu, and performance were so interlinked and had to be developed together.
 Once we had worked out some menu ideas, Kim worked intently on recipe R&D throughout the fall, holding tastings and iterating the dishes in feedback with Rose and Amanda’s evolving artistic vision.
 At critical points in the process we shared our progress with and sought feedback from the others (Louise, Joana, and Rob).
 Together, we wrote the script and descriptive text, planned all the complex logistics, installed and prepped everything, and rehearsed.
 Somehow, with a lot of work from all sides, including a host of supporting hands from Museion, Baum & Leahy’s network, our group, and assorted friends and colleagues, we pulled something together in time for the performances, from 9th to 11th of January, 2023.

 Sensing Holobiont: Flavourful Rituals for Metabolic Companions (2023)